TheSolly/chrome-context-currency-conversion/README.md

 ### Ready for Production

-The freemium model is fully implemented and ready for deployment.
+The freemium model and donation support are fully implemented and ready for deployment.
 Users can:

 1. Start with free tier and experience core features
 2. Upgrade to premium for enhanced capabilities
 3. Choose from multiple payment providers based on their region
+4. Make one-time donations directly from the extension popup
-4. Manage subscriptions directly from the extension popup
+5. Manage subscriptions directly from the extension popup
-5. Receive clear usage feedback and upgrade prompts
+6. Receive clear usage feedback and upgrade prompts

 ### Next Steps

-- Phase 7, Task 7.2: Advertisement Integration (optional)
-- Phase 7, Task 7.3: Alternative Monetization (partnership opportunities)
+- Phase 7, Task 7.3: Alternative Monetization (affiliate, white-label, API access)
 - Phase 8: Testing & Quality Assurance for production deployment

+## White-label Solutions for Businesses

+We offer white-label and custom-branded versions of the Currency Converter Chrome Extension for financial institutions, fintech startups, and enterprise clients.
+This includes:

+- Custom branding (logo, colors, UI)
+- Custom API/data source integration
+- Feature selection and gating
+- Dedicated support and SLAs
+- Private distribution or Chrome Web Store listing under your brand

+**Contact us for business inquiries and partnership opportunities:**

+- Email: business@sollydev.com
+- Or open an issue on GitHub with the subject "White-label Inquiry"

+## Premium API Access for Developers

+We offer premium access to our currency conversion API and data services for developers and partners.
+This includes:

+- High-availability, low-latency currency conversion API
+- Real-time and historical exchange rates
+- Bulk conversion endpoints
+- Customizable API plans (rate limits, SLA, support)
+- API key management and analytics dashboard
+- Priority support for integration

+**Interested in API access?**

+- Email: api@sollydev.com
+- Or open an issue on GitHub with the subject "API Access Inquiry"